Content Warning: This article discusses multiple forms of trauma, including sexual assault, and online predators.

 In the meantime, it’s important for families to talk about the responsibilities that come along with their first smartphone.
 As excited as they are to be able to get on Snapchat (which, by the way, is not something every family will allow — here’s why), they’ll need to be coached on how to be responsible with their new online freedoms.
 It’s human nature to make mistakes — especially when it comes to young people and their first devices.
 It’s not a matter of if, but when.
 And when the time comes, they’ll need to know what to do when they find themselves in over their heads.

 Parents play an essential role in preparing their kids for life in the online world.
-By taking the time to talk to them the realities of life online — cyberbullying, social media, sexting, and other digital dangers — their kids can grow into responsible digital citizens.
+By taking the time to talk to them about the realities of life online — cyberbullying, social media, sexting, and other digital dangers — their kids can grow into responsible digital citizens.

 Security With Maturity